SonalPinto/mt-choc/docs/hardware.md

 # Hardware

 The **minimalist** build for Mt.
-Choc is based off of the "PCB-Enclosed" design of the [Horizon Keyboard](https://github.com/skarrmann/horizon/), where the main PCB is enclosed by a another PCB with cutouts for the components.
+Choc is inspired by the "PCB-Enclosed" design of the [Horizon Keyboard](https://github.com/skarrmann/horizon/), where the main PCB is enclosed by a another PCB with cutouts for the components.
 This builds for an excitingly low height stack!

 <p align="center" width="100%">
     <img width="50%" src="../assets/layer-stack.png">
 </p>

+## Microcontroller
 The board is powered by a [Waveshare RP2040 microcontroller](https://www.waveshare.com/rp2040-lcd-1.28.htm) with integrated 1.28" display (GC9A01A, 240x240px).
 The board has two 2x10 headers (1.27mm pitch) with a decent number of GPIO brought out.
 I picked this one because the display seemed fun, and the overall profile is pretty neat, and for the RP2040.

 Since I couldn't find a footprint for this board, I had to draw one.
 The footprint base for the uC was extracted from the model linked in its [waveshare docs](https://www.waveshare.com/wiki/RP2040-LCD-1.28).
 Then, project the model onto an offset plane and export the sketch as DXF.
 This can be imported in KiCad Footprint Editor as a graphic for further cleanup.